 ABOUT THE AUTHORS

 Nolan McMonagle Nolan McMonagle has coached multiple basketball teams for his local school and the YMCA.
-With a bachelor’s degree in Exercise Science from Central Washington University, he has worked alongside a Physical Therapist with a professional indoor football team.
+With a bachelor’s degree in exercise science from Central Washington University, he has worked alongside a physical therapist on a professional indoor football team.
 In addition to helping treat players’ injuries, he put them through exercise programs to enhance their performance.

 Mike O’Halloran Mike O’Halloran has coached his 4 children on 15 different basketball teams.
 He created the Well-Prepared Coach™ line of sports books and has authored three basketball books.
 He is the founder and editor of www.SportsFeelGoodStories.com, selected as a Top 10 Blog for Youth Sports Parents by Blogs.com.
 His articles have been featured in The Post Game and on the home page of Yahoo.com.